18 — Trust, but Verify

 Compile it for ARM, dump the .rodata section with objdump, read the little-endian u32 values.
 That’s ground truth.
 Everything else is a guess.

-I updated every Lua script, every Python test, every doc comment, and the CLAUDE.md rules file.
-Then I added the compile-time assertions so nobody — including future me — can drift from reality again.
+Every Lua script, every Python test, every doc comment, and the CLAUDE.md rules file got updated.
+Then the compile-time assertions went in, so nobody — including future me — can drift from reality again.

 What Changed

 The town portal hint bar said A:Warp B:Back instead of {A_BUTTON}:Warp {B_BUTTON}:Back.
 A small thing.
 The lint didn’t catch it — yet.
-But the style audit that came with the doc updates found it, and now there’s a consistency reference table in the STYLEGUIDE that makes the canonical form unambiguous.
+But the style audit that came with the doc updates found it, and a consistency reference table in the STYLEGUIDE now makes the canonical form unambiguous.

 102 automated checks.
 13 compile-time assertions.
 5 Lua test scripts.
 One wrong assumption about struct padding that invalidated a week of testing.
-The GBA doesn’t make verification easy, but it doesn’t make it impossible either.
-You just have to decide that “the tests pass on a fresh save” isn’t good enough.
+The GBA doesn’t make verification easy.
+But it doesn’t make it impossible either.

 By the Numbers